feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 #### Proposed Solution

 To approach this problem, we start with a reinforcement learning (RL) framework, where policies can be engineered, back-tested and visually inspected.
 In an offline RL setting, we take a batch of data collected from multiple polices and try to learn from it mode-conditional policies.
 So in our ideal scenario, this single policy, conditional on the current state and a context vector would correspond exactly to the policy of some expert conditional only on the state.
+It could perhaps be represented as, having an agent for which a policy, conditional on state **and** context, corresponds approximately to an arbitrary agent's policy given the same state.
+So, in context one, our agent would correspond to:

+$$\pi(a| s, z\_1) = \pi\_{expert_1}(a|s) $$.

+Arbitrarily, therefore, the formulation would be:

+* >

 In our approach, we sought to design a method to classify examples from multiple experts, then learn conditional policies.
 There are therefore two major elements to the model: a **classifier** and a **generator**.
 The **classifier** we use is a VQ-VAE-style encoder that takes as input state-transition data (or state-action pairs) and output some proposed discrete categorical labels.
 The **generator** is a Gaussian actor that takes as input the proposed deterministic latent context labels, and current state and evaluates the log probability of the given expert's action given those probabilities.

 Let D represent the dimensionality (number of) experts, z represent some latent context, s represent the current state, and s' represent the next state.
-The training objective is therefore:
+The training objective can be represented as:

 $$ \max{\pi{\theta}, D} \mathbb{E\_{c \sim G}}{\mathbb{E\_{s,a,s' \sim \pi{\theta},z}{\log P\_D (z|s'-s)}} = \max{\pi{\theta}, D}\mathbb{E\_{c\sim G}}{\mathbb{E_{s,a,s' \sim \mathcal{D}}}{\pi{\theta}(a|s,z) \log P_D(z|s'-s)}} $$